Who Was Florence Nightingale?

-Florence Nightingale was born on May 12, 1820, in Florence, Italy, the city which inspired her name.
+Nightingale was born on May 12, 1820, in Florence, Italy, the city which inspired her name.
 The younger of two daughters, Nightingale was part of an affluent British clan that belonged to elite social circles.
 Her mother, Frances Nightingale, hailed from a family of merchants and took pride in socializing with people of prominent standing.
-Despite her mother's interests, Florence herself was reportedly awkward in social situations and preferred to avoid being the center of attention whenever possible.
+Despite her mother's interests, Nightingale herself was reportedly awkward in social situations and preferred to avoid being the center of attention whenever possible.
 Strong-willed, she often butted heads with her mother, whom she viewed as overly controlling.

 From a young age, Nightingale was active in philanthropy, ministering to the ill and poor people in the village neighboring her family’s estate.
 Nightingale eventually came to the conclusion that nursing was her calling; she believed the vocation to be her divine purpose.

 When Nightingale approached her parents and told them about her ambitions to become a nurse, they were not pleased and forbade her to pursue appropriate training.
 During the Victorian Era, where English women had almost no property rights, a young lady of Nightingale's social stature was expected to marry a man of means to ensure her class standing—not take up a job that was viewed by the upper social classes as lowly menial labor.